apux/apux.github.io/source/2015-04-13-directory-structure-conventions-in-rspec-and-minitest.markdown

 Humm, it actually executed something, but it didn't go well.
 What happened here is that it was not possible to load the `fizz_buzz` file.
 Luckily, it is something easy to solve.
 Ruby includes `require_relative` to require a file specifying a relative path.
 This path must be built based on the current file path.
 In our case, our test file is inside a `test` directory, so the path has to move backward one directory (with `..`) and then add the path to the required file.

-Our testing file now looks this way.
+Our testing file now looks like this.

 `#test/fizz_buzz_test.rb`